amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

 is a tool to
 easily execute any command in the Azure Machine Learning (AML) services.
-The blog will present the underlying design principal of the tool.
+The blog will present the underlying design principle of the tool.

 # How AML works
 First of all, let's review the basic idea of how AML works.